+I'm a designer by trade.
+And I intend to stay that way forever, hehe.
+I work a lot with puns and humour.
+To make people laugh is 'serious business', I'm guessing, haha.
 I feel that's my purpose, knowing that something I created plays a part in someone's day.
 With a little dash of fun.
 It's cute and super cheesy at the same time.

 When did Etsy began?

 So, it all started after travelling for a whole year around the world after uni.
 I went everywhere, 10 different countries, crossing over four continents.
 Life was great.
 But the reality kicked in, when I came home to Sydney, I was jobless (and very, very broke... haha!).
 A close friend of mind recommended Etsy, because, I was beyond despair.

 For months, I would send resumes and go out to job interviews, but, no one would hire me full time!

 One of my favourite quote has got to be, "If opportunity doesn't knock, build a door." - Milton Berle.

 I decided I have nothing to lose when it comes to Etsy.
 So, I came up with 10 designs I am inspired by (back then, it was rabbits and flamingos) and uploaded the posters on Etsy.
 It all happened a good four years ago.

 The first poster poster I sold was a print of a Rabbit and loads of carrots.
 And I was over the moon!